Select Page

 email: tj3@ st-andrews.ac.uk

 and expressions of philanthropy.
-Research questions adressed by the Centre are, among others:
+Research questions addressed by the Centre are, among others:

 • What are the individual and organizational expressions and motives of philanthropy?